MathuxNY-73/hackerrank-problems/README.md

 - [X] Submit solution.
 Got right answer

 ### Palindrome Index
-This is a string algorithm problem form hackerrank.
+This is a string algorithm problem from hackerrank.
 The goal is to find if there exists a character in the string that, when removed renders the string palindromic.
 The goal is to return the index of such character or -1 if that does not exist.
  I used this problem in C++ language.
 [Problem link](https://www.hackerrank.com/challenges/palindrome-index/problem) As of December 31<sup>st</sup>, 2017:
 - [X] Find a first working solution on the sample output
 - [ ] Submit solution.
 Got wrong answer

+### Bot Save Princess 2
+This is a bot building problem from hackerrank.
+The goal is to program a bot that will save a princess located on a matrix.
+There are no obstacles, the bot can go in a straight line.
+I solved this problem using the C language.
+[Problem link](https://www.hackerrank.com/challenges/saveprincess2) As of February 23<sup>rd</sup>, 2018:
+- [X] Find a first working solution on the sample output
+- [X] Submit first solution
+- [X] Problem solved